RainyXeon/Cylane/README.md

   }

 features:
+  DATABASE:
+  # Note: You can't enable all or 2 databases.
+It will return to JSON database
+    JSON:
+      enable: false
+      path: "./cylane.database.json"
+    MONGO_DB:
+      enable: true
+      # Your mongo_uri, you can get it from here: https://www.mongodb.com/
+      uri: mongodb://127.0.0.1:27017/dreamvast
+    MYSQL:
+      enable: true
+      host: "localhost"
+      user: "me"
+      password: "secret"
+      database: "my_db"

   SHARD_SYSTEM:
     enable: false # If you want to use shard system, change it to `true`
     totalShards: 3 # you can set to every number you want but for save mode, use 'auto' option